Russians in Moldova

 After the Soviet occupation of Bessarabia in 1940, Romanians again fell under the colonial power of Russia.
 The Romanian population of Bessarabia was persecuted by Soviet authorities on ethnic grounds, especially in the years following the annexation, based mostly on social, educational, and political grounds.
 Because of this, Russification laws were imposed again on the Romanian population.
 Among "Romanians" living here were descendants of Ukrainians and Russians who underwent Romanianization policies in the past.

 Today, Russian has the status of a "language of interethnic communication", and since Soviet times remains widely used throughout the society and the government.
 According to the above-mentioned National Political Conception, Russian-Romanian bilingualism is defining national characteristic of Moldova.

 Russian was granted official status in Gagauzia, a region in the south of the country inhabited mostly by ethnic Gagauz, and in the breakaway region of Transnistria in the east of the country.

 380,796 people (11.25%) identify Russian as their native language, and some 540,990 (16%) speak it as first language in daily use, including 130,000 ethnic Moldovans.
 It is the first language for 93.2% of ethnic Russians, and a primary language for 4.9% of Moldovans, 50.0% of Ukrainians, 27.4% of Gagauz, 35.4% of Bulgarians, and 54.1% of other ethnic minorities.

-In light of the Russian invasion of Ukraine, and outrage over suspected Russians vandalizing a graveyard for World War II soldiers, the government of Moldova banned the symbols V and Z in April 2022.
+In light of the Russian invasion of Ukraine, and outrage over suspected Russians vandalizing a graveyard for Romanian World War II soldiers, the government of Moldova banned the symbols V and Z in April 2022.
 Pro-Russian parties in Moldova protested the ban on the nationalist symbols, accusing the Moldovan government of erasing their history.